AneWeber/CashFlow-API-CSharp/README.md

 # CashFlow API in C# .NET 💸

 Welcome to the **CashFlow API**, a robust backend solution designed to help you meticulously track and manage your personal expenses.
-This project is built with C# and .NET, embracing the principles of **Domain-Driven Design (DDD)** to ensure a clean, scalable, and maintainable architecture.
+This project is built with C# and .NET, embracing the principles of **Domain-Driven Design (DDD)** and **REST** principles to ensure a clean, scalable, and maintainable architecture.

 ---